JetBrains/Qodana/topics/code-coverage.md

     To learn how to override the `<project-root>/.qodana/code-coverage` directory, see the recommendation from the [](#run-code-coverage) chapter.

     For a [monorepo project](monorepo-project.md) containing multiple repositories, this directory should be created in each repository.

+    If the `<project-root>/.qodana/code-coverage` directory contains no artifacts, the feature will try to find them automatically by traversing project directories.

 1. Prepare your project.
 If you have a monorepo project, save %product% configuration for each repository in a separate `qodana.yaml` file.
 You can put these files in repository directories, or give them custom names and save them